Key Points

 Teach your puppy bite inhibition

 Bite inhibition training teaches your puppy to use their mouth gently.
 Dogs usually learn this lesson while playing with other pups, as a yip or yelp will let the biter know they have gone too far.
-Puppies will also often end play after a particularly painful nip, teaching the other dog that if they bite too hard, playtime is over.
+Puppies will often end play after a particularly painful nip, teaching the other dog that if they bite too hard, playtime is over.

 You can also use this technique to teach your puppy bite inhibition.
 Allow your pup to mouth you gently, but if they bite, let out a high-pitched yelp and move your hand away.
 If the noise doesn’t stop your pet, try a short time-out in their safe place to show that biting ends their playtime.
 If your puppy stops nipping, be sure to give them plenty of praise for good behavior.